 Books and articles can feel like babies, too; the longer the birthing process the more attached I find I become.
 To that end, I and Knowledge Team colleagues at Bridgespan have been collaborating with Harvard Business Review this fall, supported by the Omidyar Network, to birth a new publishing space for our sector.
-Consider this a “birth alert” with thanks to many advisors who have provided input and brainstormed topics with us through the fall.

-The babe’s name is The "HBR-Bridgespan Insight Center on Scaling Social Impact" — a blog-centric digital space.
+The babe’s name is the "HBR-Bridgespan Insight Center on Scaling Social Impact" — a blog-centric digital space.
 Here, voices from the for-profit and nonprofit sectors have equal footing in the interest of raising the most important questions related to strategy, funding, talent, and technology that propel social innovation.
 Here, leading lights in impact investing can be in conversation with the next generation of leaders in social enterprise around questions such as: